flynn2016/flynn2016.github.io/FinalProject/index.md

 Cannot interacting with the terminal and SDL directly.
 Does not cut each sprite very precisely, and it might fail in some cases.

-## Other Notes:
-You can toggle the display of fps at the top of the GameManager.h file And also we did not forget about the background.
-Like we said in the post mortem, we realized the spritesheet should have a transparent background too late.
-Right below the fps toggle, you can see there is a background toggle.
-Set it to true, you can view the background with the hideous square sprite.

 ### SDL Gamemaker Video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/pu8Gnf25rqk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ### ScreenShots